-Is Your Driver’s License Automatically Taken When You Have Been Arrested And Charged For A DWI?
+Do The Police Usually Take And Confiscate Your Driver’s License When You Are Arrested And Charged With DWI?

-You will have fifteen days to notify DPS that you wish to protest and have a hearing as to whether or not your license should be suspended.
-If your attorney does not send that notice to DPS within fifteen days of your arrest, then your license will be suspended in forty days from your arrest.
-Therefore, these forty days are extremely critical.
+If your attorney does not send notice requesting an ALR Hearing to DPS within fifteen days of your arrest, then your license will be suspended in forty days from your arrest.
+Therefore, the 15-day period from your arrest for DWI is extremely critical.

 Get your questions answered - call me for your free telephone consultation at (713) 714-0481